kennydude/Boid-Twitter-API/README.md

-## Visit the [Wiki](https://github.com/afollestad/Boid-Twitter-API/wiki) for tutorials on how to use the library in your applications.

 ### Android Notes:

 We use Ant to build for Android, as we remove libraries that are not required and are built into Android itself.
-However, peopel tend to install the SDK in different locations, so before you do anything, you will need a file called local.properties with the following contents:
+However, people tend to install the SDK in different locations, so before you do anything, you will need a file called local.properties with the following contents:

 	sdk-folder=/opt/android/

 (Obviously changing the value to where you store the Android SDK.
-You will also need to install Android API Level 8 from the `android` SDK package manager)
+You will also need to install Android API Level 14 from the `android` SDK package manager)

-Then to build Boid's Twitter Library for Andorid, you can run
+Then to build Boid's Twitter Library for Android, you can run

 	ant android